ibraheemdev/ibraheemca/content/writings/go-in-twenty.md

 interface{} // literally anything
 ```

-An empty interface may hold values of any type.
-(Every type implements at least zero methods):
+An empty interface may hold values of any type:

 ```go
 var x interface{} = Number{}